 - Computer Science or Information Systems: Students must have earned a grade of C or better in CISC 106 or CISC 108 or CISC 181 and a grade of C or better in MATH 117 or MATH 241 (or a higher level mathematics course).
 Student must have a minimum 2.5 cumulative GPA.

 - Mechanical Engineering: Restricted for all students due to program capacity limitations.
 Prospective student applicants must have a minimum cumulative GPA of 3.0.
-For current upperclass College of Engineering students, a minimum GPA of 3.0 is required to request a change of major; however, grades in program-required engineering courses will also be heavily considered in the decision.
+However, grades in program-required technical courses (math, basic science, and engineering) will also be heavily considered in the decision.

 - Athletic Training: Students interested in the major should apply for admission to the Athletic Training Interest program.
 Pre-requisite courses for AT are KAPP155, KAPP220, KAPP210 and KAPP240.
 Directed observation hours, clinical evaluations and competencies, essay, and recommendations are required.

 - Dietetics: Must have completed at least one semester of chemistry (CHEM 101 or 103).
 Minimum GPA of 2.5 also required.

 - Exercise Science: Students must have taken CHEM103, CHEM104, BISC207, BISC208 with a minimum grades of C- in each, have completed 28 credit hours at the University of Delaware, and have approximately a 3.0 GPA when seeking admittance to Exercise Science.
 Meeting the minimum criteria does not guarantee entry into the major; approval for change of major is contingent on available space.

 - Health Sciences: Requires interview with program manager.